admndrsn/dylan/README.md

-# dylan
+# A Voice of a Generation: Analyzing the Evolution of Bob Dylan's Lyrics

-Repository for Digital Humanities 100: Theory and Methods in the Digital Humanities final project.
+This is a repository for my final project of UC Berkeley course Digital Humanities 100: Theory and Methods in the Digital Humanities.

 Project Description: